The Death Penalty: How bad is the European Union?

 Missouri Governor Nixon was much more concerned about those innocent patients and how their lives and suffering would be additionally threatened and increased, respectively, by the withholding of that drug, that he ordered the drug not be used, because he was certain that the drug manufacturer would increase the harm and suffering to all those innocent patients, by withholding that drug (4).

-Drug manufacturers in Europe are so against the death penalty that they would, knowingly, put more innocent patients at risk, by withholding their drugs from the US, while benefitting US murderers.
+Drug manufacturers in Europe are so against the death penalty that they would, knowingly, put more innocent patients at risk, by withholding their drugs from the US, valuing US murderers over innocent patients, with the pro-death penalty governor valuing the innocent patients more that the murderous human rights violators.
+The pattern (5).

-Favoring guity murderers over the innocent is a standard anti-death penalty malady (((()))).
+Favoring guilty murderers over the innocent is the standard anti-death penalty malady/pattern (5).

 The European Union is proud of this.